Breast Needle Biopsy

 Leading up to the biopsy:

-Talk to your doctor about your current medication.
-Certain medication may need to be stopped before the procedure, such as:
+- Talk to your doctor about your current medications.
+Certain medication may need to be stopped before the procedure.

 - Shower the morning of the biopsy.
 You may be asked to use a special antibacterial soap.